 Toss a simple green salad and pop some Cheater Garlic Bread in the oven to round out this meal.

-More great side dish choices include my Butter Lettuce Salad with Grapes and Gorgonzola, Zucchini and Sweet Corn with Feta, or Balsamic Grilled Zucchini.
+More great side dish choices include my Simple Italian Salad, Butter Lettuce Salad with Grapes and Gorgonzola, Zucchini and Sweet Corn with Feta, or Italian Green Beans.

 Sign up for my free newsletter for all the latest recipes and join me on Facebook, Instagram and Pinterest for more cooking inspiration!